-Total renovations of occupied spaces must include the removal of all asbestos-containing material (ACM).
-Encapsulation, enclosure, or management in place of ACM in occupied spaces is prohibited.
+Modernizations of occupied spaces must include the removal of all asbestos-containing material (ACM) that has the potential for future disturbance both through normal occupancy, and during future repairs, maintenance, or alterations.
+Enclosure or encapsulation of such ACM is prohibited.